cagov/design-system/docs/pages/principles.md

 # Principles

-We’ve researched the needs of Californians and created these principles to help state departments create great websites, services, and products.
+<p class="text-lead">We’ve researched the needs of Californians and created these principles to help state departments create great websites, services, and products.</p>

 {{ principlesPageItem(editable.principles, 1) }}